AY2223S2-CS2103T-F12-2/tp-shawn/docs/UserGuide.md

 You can enter `view s` as well if you want to see Bob's _skills_.
 You can also view other contacts by specifying the person's index in the list i.e. `view 2` would load Nicole Lee in the info panel.

-:bulb: Alternatively, you can also click on Bob's name in the _Person List Panel_ to bring up his information onto the _Info Panel_.
+💡 **Tip:** Alternatively, you can also click on Bob's name in the _Person List Panel_ to bring up his information onto the _Info Panel_.

 **Related docs:** [Viewing a person/Changing tabs: `view`](#viewing-a-personchanging-tabs--view)